alexjago/nparty/README.md

 - optionally, a mapping to *project* polling-place-level results down to the SA1 level
 - optionally, another mapping to *combine* SA1-level results up to a district level

-`nparty generate` will assist you in generating a configuration file.
+`nparty configure` will assist you in generating a configuration file.
 It has two required arguments: the AEC's "candidates" file, and where to save the new configuration file.

 There are also many optional arguments, corresponding generally to the other AEC files for a given election.
 It is recommended that you specify as many of these as you can, as otherwise you will need to type them later when prompted, or else hand-edit them into the configuration file.